johndpope/UnrealWarcraft/README.md

 # UnrealWarcaft

+A Project for integrating World of Warcraft with the Unreal Engine 4.

 The main repository for UnrealWarcraft.
 Contains the Unreal Engine 4.6.1 C++ files, content and tools.

 #How to install: